 2) Skip the parade and attend the Macy’s Giant Balloon Inflation

 The Macy’s Giant Balloon Inflation is an exciting event for families to see the balloons come to life.
-It takes place around the American Museum of Natural History at 79th Street and Columbus Avenue.
-The balloons are inflated on Wednesday, November 22, between 3 pm – 10 pm, but arrive even earlier (or go late if you have night owls) to avoid the crowds.
-Another way to avoid a long line is to visit the American Museum of National History earlier in the day and then exit right in the middle of the action.
+The entrance has moved !
+This year, the new entrance to the giant balloon inflation area will be at West 74th Street and Columbus Avenue.
+The balloons are inflated on Wednesday, November 22, between 1 pm – 8 pm, but arrive even earlier (or go late if you have night owls) to avoid the crowds.

 Make it a full experience by having a great pre-Thanksgiving Day meal at a local restaurant.